meinac/devise-dynamoid/README.markdown

 # Dynamoid for Devise

+## Disclaimer: this is a work in progress, nothing is tested or working

 `devise-dynamoid` will let you use [devise](http://github.com/plataformatec/devise) with [Dynamoid](http://github.com/jnunemaker/mongomapper).

 `devise-dynamoid` is intended for use with `Rails 3.2.x` and `Devise 2` and above.
 It may work with earlier versions of devise.